 Top tip!
 Avoid weighing yourself daily.
 Visible progress usually takes longer to see in the early stages of losing weight.
 Your weight also fluctuates daily for various reasons such as bloating, menstruation or water mass.
 Don’t demotivate yourself by checking the scales constantly.

 You don’t have to go through the weight loss journey on your own.
 You could do it with friends or family, sign up to a gym or yoga class or join an online group.
 Studies have shown that people are more likely to follow a weight loss plan if they have social support.

 You could also give a copy of your goals to someone you trust which could help you stick to your plan because you don’t want to let them down.
 This helps to provide an external motivator, rather than just relying on your internal motivation.

 Top Tip!
 Humans are social creatures.
 Friends and family can provide emotional support and a reason to keep going, both of which are key to long-term weight loss.

-Similar to tip 3, depending on willpower alone can add unnecessary pressure to reaching your goals.
+Similar to tip three, depending on willpower alone can add unnecessary pressure to reaching your goals.
 At home you could decide to have no unhealthy snacks in the house or switch share bags to individually portioned bags.
 This will make your eating habits more conscious.
-Additionally, when eating a meal, turn off the TV and put your phone to one side, eating without distractions has been shown to reduce how much you eat[5,6].
+Additionally, when eating a meal, turn off the TV and put your phone to one side, as eating without distractions has been shown to reduce how much you eat[5,6].